“I’m sorry, Mom. I love you.”

 Caroline: “I didn’t mean about you.
 Broaden your gaze.
 Would you advise my mother’s course?
 That I leap in with Savoy as the old order crumbles?”

 GM: “When I was in the CIA, Ms. Malveaux, I didn’t care if it was a Democrat or Republican in the White House.
 The orders handed down aren’t so different.
-Macro-politics isn’t our place.”
+Domestic macro-politics isn’t our concern.”

 “But since you’ve asked.”